waggle-sensor/sage-website/labs/volcano-fire-anomaly.md

 ## Future Direction

 As requirements change and new ideas are introduced, our approaches must change accordingly.
 Introducing a temporal feature is one such requirements.
-We believe that important information is lost in purely static image comparisons, where sequential images can show animal behaviours, smoke progression, rate of change in water levels, etc. Furthermore, we hope to find a solution to the self learning mechanism without human feedback such that the AI can naturally progress towards better defining its own "decision boundary" accurately.
+We believe that important information is lost in purely static image comparisons, where sequential images can show animal behaviours, smoke progression, rate of change in water levels, etc. Moreover, We hope to find a continual learning solution to the self learning mechanism without human feedback such that the AI can naturally progress towards better defining its own "decision boundary" accurately.
+Lastly, with the ongoing deployment of Thor nodes, we expect to see significant improvements in developer experience and usuability!
+Specifically, we will be able to run larger language model, which typically are more accurate, as a direct consquence of the increase in shared memory.

 ## Acknowledgments